James A. Goodwin

 A & A (2018) – removal from the jurisdiction to a non-Hague Convention country.

 W & W (2017) – representing a father facing allegations of historic sexual abuse.

 V & T (2016) – in the High Court, representing a child seeking not to disclose details of her gender dysphoria to parents

 Family Law Bar Association (FLBA)

 Former Secretary of the North Eastern Circuit FLBA

 The Process of Reform within Private Law Children cases, November 2013

 James presents and contributes to a number of seminars to solicitors and other professionals in Family law and Court of Protection, most recently the Chambers Court of Protection and Adult Social Care talks held across Yorkshire and the Humber.
-James has recently held lectures on Statement Drafting for Social workers and Relocation update for The PLO outline to Local Authorities solicitors.
+James has recently held lectures on Court Craft and Statement Drafting for Social workers and the Relocation update for The PLO outline to Local Authority solicitors.